 Unlike other website platforms, opening up your eCommerce store on WordPress using either WooCommerce or ECommerce by 10Web, your store won’t be geographically limited in terms of the service that it can provide to its customers.

-You’ll be able to set up multiple payment gateways, automatically update your store’s products, currency type, and tax rates based on your customer’s location.
+You’ll be able to set up multiple payment gateways, add mobile phone payments to your website, automatically update your store’s products, currency type, and tax rates based on your customer’s location.

 By having your eCommerce site on WordPress you’ll be able to easily take your online store to a global scale.